 All submitting/presenting authors must complete and submit a signed pediatric cover letter and consent* stating:

-- that he or she is enrolled as a fellow in an ID training program
+- that he or she is enrolled as a trainee, pediatric resident, or medical student in an ID training program

 - the case has not been published or submitted for publication elsewhere